daz4126/Nanny-State/README.md

 This view contains a button that has an inline event listener attached to it using the `@event${handler}` notation [used by lit-html](https://lit-html.polymer-project.org/guide/writing-templates#add-event-listeners)).
 When the button is clicked the event handler 'beBatman' will be called.
 We want this function to update the state object so the 'name' property changes to 'Batman'.

-The only way to update the state when using Nanny State is to use the update function that is returned by the `Nanny` function.
+The only way we can update the state is to use the update function that is returned by the `Nanny` function.

 Calling the `Nanny` function does 2 things:
 1) It renders the initial view based on the intial state provided as an argument (as we saw in the Hello World example).